frankcsquared/covid-19-age-sex-data/README.md

 ## Citing
 If you use this data or R tools, please consider citing us.

-1. Leong, R., Lee, T-S., Chen, Z., Zhang, C., & Xu, J.P.
-(2021). _Global Temporal Patterns of Age-Group and Sex Distributions of COVID-19_.
-Manuscript Submitted for Publication, Institute of Infectious Diseases Research and Department of Biology, McMaster University, Hamilton, Canada.
+Leong, Russell; Lee, Tin-Suet J.; Chen, Zejia; Zhang, Chelsea; Xu, Jianping.
+2021.
+"Global Temporal Patterns of Age Group and Sex Distributions of COVID-19" Infect.
+Dis.
+Rep. 13, no. 2: 582-596. https://doi.org/10.3390/idr13020054

 Email contact: chenz262 at mcmaster dot ca.